amrosaeed/Fluence-Service/Readme.md

 Finally we need to update the front end code to interact with our new character count service via the interfaces defined in the Aqua file.

-The front end code is found in the src/App.tsx file.
-For this simplified application this mostly requires changing hello and hello world variable names to their character count alternatives that we updated in the getting-started.aqua file.
+The front end code is found in the [src/App.tsx](https://github.com/ben-razor/Fluence-Service/tree/main/quickstart/3-browser-to-servicesrc/src/App.tsx) file.
+For this simplified application this mostly requires changing hello and hello world variable names to their character count alternatives that we used in the getting-started.aqua file.

-We also add a message box so that we can send our custom messages across so that we can now say more than a simple hello.
+We also add a message box so that we can send our custom messages so that we can say more than a simple hello.

 ### Running The Updated Application